blaine-w-gates/project-arrowhead/Sprint_Plan_v7.0.md

 # Sprint Plan v7.0: Operation: Admin Foundation

+> Note: Superseded by v8.0 — see `Sprint_Plan_v8.0.md`.
+Archived for historical reference.

 **Version:** 7.0
 **Date:** September 30, 2025
 **Epic:** Operation: Admin Foundation — Build the core backend management system for users, teams, and billing to establish the foundation for the Pro Version.